-2. Preserved butterfly specimens that had been illegally collected, confiscated by USFWS agents, and placed in the care of the Invertebrate Zoology Collection of the NSRL.
+Figure 39.
+Envelopes containing preserved butterfly specimens that had been illegally collected, confiscated by USFWS agents, and placed in the care of the Invertebrate Zoology Collection of the NSRL.

-3. Tags on a Greater Prairie Chicken specimen acquired during an exchange of collections with the Texas Memorial Museum.
+Figure 40.
+Tags on a Greater Prairie Chicken specimen acquired during an exchange of collections with the Texas Memorial Museum.

-had been confiscated by the USFWS and entrusted to the NSRL in 2001.
-Of course, field collecting and research by curators, faculty, research associates, and students continued to grow the collection, as well, throughout its history.
-These projects include, among others: noxious brush and weed control research (1970s); the Texas Tech Boll Weevil Project (1970s); a survey of the ants of western Texas (1978-1981); a study of mites from Mexico and Central America (2003); and studies of aquatic invertebrates from Texas playa lakes (more than one million specimens, 2004-2005) and insects of the Monahans Sand Dunes (~200,000 specimens, accessioned 2013).
-Currently, the Invertebrate Zoology collection totals an estimated 4.6 million specimens.
+Boll Weevil Project (1970s); a survey of the ants of western Texas (1978-1981); a study of mites from Mexico and Central America (2003); studies of aquatic invertebrates from Texas playa lakes (more than one million specimens, 2004-2005); and studies of insects of the Monahans Sand Dunes (~200,000 specimens, accessioned 2013).
+Currently, the Invertebrate Zoology Collection totals an estimated 4.6 million specimens.

-The Bird Collection's holdings nearly doubled in 2005 when the NSRL acquired the historically important Texas Memorial Museum's collection.
-A complete inventory of the collection was conducted in 2020- 2022, during which data from the original NSRL bird collection and from the Texas Memorial Museum specimens were verified and merged to create a single master database.
+The Bird Collection's holdings nearly doubled in 2005 when the NSRL acquired the historically important Texas Memorial Museum's collection (Fig. 40).
+A complete inventory of the collection was conducted in 2020-2022, during which data from the original NSRL bird collection and from the Texas Memorial Museum specimens were verified and merged to create a single master database.
 Plans for the near future include uploading these data to the NSRL's online, searchable portal as well as to the Global Biodiversity Information Facility (GBIF), the leading online access portal for data from collections around the world.

 Throughout its history, the NSRL facilities have undergone several renovations and expansions, funded by a combination of federal grants, donations, and institutional support, to accommodate the growth of its collections.
 The first major renovation, supported by an NSF grant, occurred in 1997-1998.
-The project

-The new wing of the NSRL, under construction in 2004. improved workflow efficiency and enhanced the care of the collections by isolating the office, collections, and preparation areas.
+The project improved workflow efficiency and enhanced the care of the collections by isolating the office, collections, and preparation areas.
 In addition, the GRC was expanded into a second room, doubling the space available for ultracold freezers.
 However, the rapid growth of the collections over the next few years, and expectations for continued growth in the years to come, necessitated an expansion of the physical footprint of the building.
 In 2000, Chancellor John T. Montford and President David J. Schmidly pledged \$5 million of a major unrestricted gift to TTU to provide for an expansion of the NSRL.
 This commitment by TTU was made in recognition of the excellence achieved at the NSRL in research, education, and public outreach.
-The building addition, completed in 2005, more than doubled the size of the NSRL facilities to accommodate the growing collections, as well as to provide additional space for research and teaching activities, student offices, and an expanded library.
+The building addition, completed in 2005, more than doubled the size of the NSRL facilities to accommodate the growing collections, as well as to provide additional space for research and teaching activities, student offices, and an expanded library (Fig. 41).
 The move into the newly dedicated space was accomplished with NSF support.
-In 2005, a matching donation from the Helen Jones Foundation allowed for the purchase of 200+ additional cases and cabinets to further expand the storage capacity of the Mammal and Bird Collections.
-Most recently, the renovation of the GRC to transfer the collection from mechanical ultracold freezers to liquid nitrogen storage, a project funded by both NSF and TTU, allowed for increased storage capacity within the facility while fulfilling the NSRL's commitment to the highest quality of preservation of this vital research collection.
+In 2005, a matching donation from the Helen Jones Foundation allowed for the purchase of 200+ additional cases and cabinets to further expand the storage capacity of the mammal and bird collections.
+Most recently, the renovation of the GRC to transfer the collection from mechanical ultracold freezers to liquid nitrogen storage, a project funded by both NSF and TTU, provided for the increased storage capacity of the facility while fulfilling the NSRL's commitment to the highest quality of preservation for this vital research collection.